janeyugtan/Website-Portfolio/README.md

           <div style="position:absolute; left:50%; top:calc(50% + 72px); transform:translateX(-50%); z-index:2; background:rgba(15,76,117,0.9); color:#fff; padding:10px 16px; border-radius:999px; font-size:13px; font-weight:700; box-shadow:0 8px 20px rgba(15,76,117,0.25);">Watch My Introduction</div>
         </a>
         <div class="video-body">
-          <h3>A quick introduction before you explore my portfolio</h3>
+          <h3>A quick introduction to my work</h3>
           <p>
-            In this short video, I introduce myself, share the kind of work I do across account management, project delivery, and systems optimization, and walk you through what you can expect to see throughout this one-page portfolio.
+            In this short video, I share a quick overview of my background, the work I do across account management, project delivery, and systems, and what you can expect to see throughout this portfolio.
           </p>
         </div>
       </div>